Mazda RX-7: Convertible

-Mazda introduced a convertible version of the RX-7, the FC3C, in 1988 with a naturally aspirated engine—introduced to the US market with ads featuring actor James Garner, at the time featured in many Mazda television advertisements.
-Only about 22,000 convertibles were built making them quite rare.
+Mazda introduced a convertible version of the RX-7, the FC3C, in 1988—introduced to the US market with ads featuring actor James Garner, at the time featured in many Mazda television advertisements.
+In the US market, the convertible was only offered with a naturally aspirated engine, while in other markets it was only offered with the turbocharged engine.
+About 22,000 convertibles were built.

-The convertible featured a removable rigid section over the passengers and a folding fabric rear section with heatable rear glass window.
-Power operated, lowering the top required unlatching two header catches, power lowering the top, exiting the car (or reaching over to the right side latch), and folding down the rigid section manually.
+The convertible featured a removable rigid section over the passengers and a folding vinyl rear section with heated rear glass window.
+The top is power operated, and lowering it requires unlatching two header catches, power lowering the top, exiting the car (or reaching over to the right-side latch), and folding down the rigid section manually.
 Mazda introduced with the convertible the first integral windblocker, a rigid panel that folded up from behind the passenger seats to block unwanted drafts from reaching the passengers—thereby extending the driving season for the car with the top retracted.
-The convertible also featured optional headrest mounted audio speakers and a folding leather snap-fastened tonneau cover.
+The convertible also featured optional headrest-mounted audio speakers and a folding leather snap-fastened tonneau cover.
 The convertible assembly was precisely engineered and manufactured, and dropped into the ready body assembly as a complete unit—a first in convertible production.

-Production ceased in 1991 after Mazda marketed a limited run of 500 examples for 1992 for the domestic market only.
-In markets outside the US, only the turbocharged version of the convertible was available.
+Production ceased in 1991, with Mazda marketing a limited final run of 500 examples for 1992 for the domestic market only.

 North America

 The Series 4 (produced for the 1986 through the 1988 model years) was available with a naturally aspirated, fuel injected 13B-VDEI producing 146 hp in North American spec.
 An optional turbocharged model, known as the Turbo II in the American market, was rated at 182 hp and 183 lbft of torque at 3,500 rpm.
 The turbo model was introduced at the Chicago Auto Show in February 1986, with a target of 20 percent of overall RX-7 sales.

 The Series 5 (1989–1992) featured updated styling and better engine management, as well as lighter rotors and a higher compression ratio 9.7:1 for the naturally aspirated model, and 9.0:1 for the turbo model.
 The naturally aspirated Series 5's 13B-DEI engine was rated at 160 hp, while the Series 5 Turbo was rated at 200 hp at 6,500 rpm and 195 lbft of torque at 3,500 rpm.

-Mazda sold 86,000 RX-7s in the US alone in 1986, its first model year, with sales peaking in 1988.